A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 \subsection{Definition, existence, and examples}

-We consider the following class of semi-Riemannian manifolds $(M,g)$ with signature $(n-\nu,\nu)$, which interpolates between all manifolds equipped with a metric of positive definite signature $(n,0)$ and parallelizable manifolds equipped with a metric of negative definite signature $(0,n)$.
+Recall from the introduction that we consider the following class of semi-Riemannian manifolds $(M,g)$ with signature $(n-\nu,\nu)$, which interpolates between all manifolds equipped with a metric of positive definite signature $(n,0)$ and parallelizable manifolds equipped with a metric of negative definite signature $(0,n)$.